Salt Painting Craft for Kids Cover

 Jul 12, 2022

-This is the perfect 4th of July firework craft or can be a beautiful snowflake craft for kids as well.
+This method of watercolor painting makes the perfect 4th of July firework craft, beautiful snowflake craft for kids, weather rainbow craft, and more.
 You can even have kids freehand draw a picture or image that they desire and fill it in.

 For this craft, you will need paper (or cardstock), table salt, liquid glue, watercolor paints with a paintbrush, and glitter (optional).